Diasb4/Assignment4DAA/ReadMe.md

 - Metrics counters and timing hooks
 - JUnit tests under src/test/java

-## Запуск
+## Launch
-1. Сборка:
+1. Assembly:
    mvn clean package
-2. Генерация датасетов:
+2. Dataset generation:
 mvn -q exec:java -Dexec.mainClass="com.example.Util.DataGenerator"
-   Датасеты появятся в /data
+   Datasets will appear in /data
-3. Прогон всех датасетов:
+3. Run through all datasets:
 mvn -q exec:java -Dexec.mainClass="com.example.Main"

-## Формат данных
+## Data format
 JSON:
 {
-  "nodes": [0,1,2,...]  или "nodes": n
+  "nodes": [0,1,2,...] or "nodes": n
 "edges": [{"from":u,"to":v,"weight":w}, ...]
 }

-## Выбор модели
+## Model selection
-Используется модель **edge weights** (веса на рёбрах). Кратчайшие и длиннейшие пути считаются по сумме весов рёбер.
+The **edge weights** model is used.
+The shortest and longest paths are calculated based on the sum of the edge weights.

-## Тесты
+##
-mvn test
+mvn test tests

-## Отчёт
+## Report
-README.md содержит инструкции, PDF-отчёт находится в /report/report.pdf или /report/README.md с таблицами времени и метрик.
+README.md It contains instructions, and the PDF report is located in /report/report.pdf or /report/README.md with tables of time and metrics.